-On November 15, 2021, the Company completed the Smith Acquisition, which consisted of substantially all of the assets of Smith Funeral & Cremation Service, Life & Legacy Cremation Center and Smith Event Centers, as well as Grandview Cemetery and Cremation by Grandview.
-The Smith Acquisition added one funeral home, one combination funeral home and cemetery property and five event centers in Maryville, Tennessee, and was funded through the Credit Facility and available cash on hand.
+On November 15, 2021, the Company completed its acquisition of substantially all of the assets of Smith Funeral & Cremation Service, Life & Legacy Cremation Center and Smith Event Centers, as well as Grandview Cemetery and Cremation by Grandview.
+The acquisition added one funeral home, one combination funeral home and cemetery property and five event centers in Maryville, Tennessee, and was funded through the Credit Facility and available cash on hand.